I welcome any ideas for additions or ammendements to this list.

 survive the 1.1.1 firmware update.

 - Allows for jailbreaking, and file management (including ringtones and programs).
-This is a Windows program and is deprecated.
+This is a Windows program.

 - Is a program that allows for jailbreaking, bypassing activation, installation of SSH

 and simplifies changing of SSH passwords, managing ringtones, wallpapers and installs programs.
-This is a Mac program and is deprecated.
+This is a Mac program.

 - A deprecated command line program that allowed you to add or remove files or programs from the iPhone's file system.

 You need to jailbreak before you can use this program, at least initially.
-This is a Mac and Windows program and is deprecated.
+This is a Mac and Windows program.